Bearded Collie: History

-It is generally agreed that Mrs. G. Olive Willison founded the modern Bearded Collie in 1944 with her brown bitch, Jeannie of Bothkennar.
+It is generally agreed that Mrs. G. Olive Willison founded the modern show Bearded Collie in 1944 with her brown bitch, Jeannie of Bothkennar.
 Jeannie was supposedly a Shetland Sheepdog, but Mrs. Willison received a Bearded Collie by accident.
 She was so fascinated by the dog that she wanted to begin breeding, so she began searching for a dog for Jeannie.
 While walking along the beach, Mrs. Willison met a man who was emigrating from Scotland; she became the owner of his grey dog, David, who became Bailie of Bothkennar.

-Bailie and Jeannie of Bothkennar are the founders of the modern breed; there are only a few other registrable blood lines, preserved in large part by the perseverance of Mr. Nicolas Broadbridge (Sallen) and Mrs. Betty Foster (Bredon).
+Bailie and Jeannie of Bothkennar are the founders of the modern show breed; there are only a few other registrable blood lines, preserved in large part by the perseverance of Mr. Nicolas Broadbridge (Sallen) and Mrs. Betty Foster (Bredon).
 These are based on Turnbull's Blue—a Bearded Collie from pure working stock, registered in ISDS when ISDS still registered non-Border Collies.
 He sired three litters of registerable Bearded Collies.

+While the registered breed lines can be traced to a limited number of bloodlines, there are still many unregistered Bearded Collies in Scotland, some still working as herding dogs.

 The breed became popular during the last half of the 20th century—propelled, in part, by Potterdale Classic at Moonhill, a Bearded Collie who won Best in Show at Crufts in 1989.
 The Bearded Collie Club celebrated its Golden Jubilee in 2005.
-The bearded collie is also very good natured and is good as a family pet and a working dog and a show dog.

 As pets

-The Bearded Collie ranks 117 out of 175 breeds in popularity in the United States, according to the American Kennel Club's yearly breed ranking.
+The Bearded Collie ranks 140 out of 202 breeds in popularity in the United States, according to the American Kennel Club's yearly breed ranking.
 A Bearded Collie is best obtained from a reputable breeder or a dog rescue.
-There are Beardie rescue associations, such as Beardie Collie Rescue and "Rescue Me".
-These organisations attempt to place unwanted puppies and dogs into appropriate, loving homes.
-Most Bearded Collie breeders take great care in breeding, raising and placing their puppies.
-Due to this, Bearded Collies are considered an "unspoiled" breed.
+There are Bearded Collie rescue associations, such as Bearded Collie Rescue and "Rescue Me".

 Bearded Collies make excellent pets for those willing to accommodate their high energy level - they are very enthusiastic and have a bouncy nature.
 They also require regular grooming; weekly brushing is mandatory for keeping their long hair mat-free.
-Some Bearded Collie owners opt to keep their pets in a "puppy cut" haircut, which reduces (but does not eliminate) the need for brushing.
+Some Bearded Collie owners opt to keep their pets in a "puppy cut" haircut, which reduces the need for brushing.
 Bearded Collies are an energetic breed, originally intended to work in the Scottish Highlands herding sheep; they also excel at treibball, dog agility and Obedience trials.
-A loyal and family-friendly dog, the Beardie can add years of pet-ownership enjoyment to the home.
-They have keen problem-solving abilities, and are entertaining to watch.

-In training, beardies can be independent, they will go from A to B but maybe not via the expected route.
-One of the most common problems for new Beardie owners is the breed's intelligence makes them prone to get quickly fed up if training gets too repetitive.